 It occurred to me though that something reasonably fundamental has changed along the way.
-The early installs I worked on were pretty simple and straightforward hotspot data affairs - clients were more powerful, didn't r
+The early installs I worked on were pretty simple and straightforward hotspot data affairs - clients were more powerful, didn't really need to roam around.

 Fast forward and we're now throwing all sorts of services (and devices) at the network - and demanding it to do things that it was probably never designed for.
 It's a testament though to the technology that it's been able to evolve, with new features and roaming algorithms bolted on.

 Roaming in particular demands careful design of cell size and overlap and the whole network should be designed to meet the needs of the weakest transmitter.

 As painful as it is to add more APs, you need to match transmit powers of APs and devices (I've written a range of other blogs on this topic if you fancy a browse).